-Unexpected outcome in Wisconsin: Tens of thousands of ballots that arrived after voting day were counted, thanks to court decisions
+Unexpected outcome in Wisconsin: Tens of thousands of ballots that arrived after Election Day were counted, thanks to court decisions

 “We’re saying, essentially, let’s take into account the pandemic.
 Let’s keep everybody safe,” said Eric H. Holder Jr., who served as attorney general in the Obama administration and heads a group that is financing new lawsuits in Texas and North Carolina.

 Republicans, meanwhile, are pushing for limits.
 In an opinion column published on the conservative website townhall.com, three lawyers for Trump’s campaign argued for maintaining strict ballot rules to prevent fraud.
-Among their positions: voters should have to request an absentee ballot application rather than be sent one automatically; ballots must be received by voting day to be counted; and security measures such as photo ID and signature-matching rules must be maintained even during the pandemic.
+Among their positions: Voters should have to request an absentee ballot application rather than be sent one automatically; ballots must be received by Election Day to be counted; and security measures such as photo ID and signature-matching rules must be maintained even during the pandemic.

 “Receiving ballots after election day allows losing candidates to ‘go find’ enough late votes to change the outcome,” wrote lawyers Justin Clark, Jenna Ellis and Matthew E. Morgan.